-Summer brings the promise of cookouts and beach time.
+Luckily, this brings us right to summer: the promise of cookouts and beach time – most importantly, the biggest shoes-off season of the year!
 But for homeowners, summer isn’t all sunshine and rainbows.
 This sunny season also comes with an all-too-common threat: humidity.

 Hot weather, humidity, and the unique debris that comes with summer can all take a toll on your home and its hardwood flooring.
-So how can you keep your hardwoods safe this summer?
+While there are preventative methods for humidity protection, it isn’t so easy as laying down a rug.
+So how can you confidently protect your hardwood floors this summer?

 You’d be surprised by just how quickly humidity can impact your home.
 It only takes four to six pints of water for the air in a 1,000 square foot space to jump from 15% humidity to 60%.